singular-gpispace/modular/README.md

 which automates the handling of all dependencies.
 Alternatively, a manual installation of components is available, serving as anoption if the installation via Spack fails on the target system.

+Note that all of this is work in progress.

 # Installation using Spack
 Spack is a package manager specifically aimed at handling software installations in supercomputing environments, but